surba778/GreatKart/README.md

 - Log in and registration via social media account.
 - Functionality to 'save' products to a wishlist.
 - Allow users to delete their account.
+- Custom branded 500 error page would be nice to add in the future.

 <br>